Initiatives for Environment

 The processes for managing the assessed climate-related risks are as follows.

-For an overview of Risk management, please refer to "Governance" within ESG Initiatives.
+For an overview of Risk management, please refer to "Governance" within ESG.

 Based on the recognition that solving environmental issues represented by climate change is one of the most important management issues for stable medium- and long-term growth of the JHR, we are promoting low carbonization of our portfolio and energy use efficiency through environmental and energy-saving measures.